siddhi-io/katacoda-scenarios/siddhi-deployment/stateless-deployment/step1.md

 [Siddhi](http://siddhi.io) is a cloud-native, scalable, Streaming and Complex Event Processing System capable of building real-time analytics, data integration, notification and surveillance usecases.

-In this scenario presents how to deploy a stateless Siddhi Application in Kubernetes that receives HTTP requests and logs them.
+In this scenario presents how to deploy a stateless Siddhi Application on Kubernetes that receives HTTP requests and logs them.
 This use case is implemented using the `PowerSurgeDetection` app presented below.

 ```programming
 @App:name("PowerSurgeDetection")